samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* VGC Pass 3 : Dblhires Graphics (not SHGR)
-  * Convert bit string for a scanline into colors
-  * 4-bits per color, 7 bits per byte of data from bit 0 to 6 (7 ignored)
-  * Alternate between aux and main (just like 80 column text)
-  * Same scanlines as the hires mode
-  * Test one double-hires title
+* Dblhires is offset by 4 pixels (1 block) in display due to conversion method
 * ProDOS boot (1.x or ProDOS 8)
+* Mockingboard?
+  * Enable custom logic for card slot reads/writes since different cards map registers to their dedicated page instead of at $c0xx
+* remaining //e softswitches
+  * Joystick, Paddle
 * Test Bards Tale and Ultima IV
   * How does A2 Speaker support sound
   * If bad (relatively speaking...) then look at the system beep task below
-* Mockingboard?
 * Support Disk II Card for old boot
-* remaining //e softswitches
-  * Joystick, Paddle
 * Look at fast vs slow for iigs specific IO registers (FPI, CYA based)
 * IWM 3.5" read write support
+  between color bits and rgb in clem_display.cpp
 * Timing checks on native mode versions of:
   * STA (DP), Y and likely other direct-indirect indexed ops are missing a IO cycle (likely just writes, but evaluate rules in wd65c816 docs...)